gohugoio/hugo/content/en/getting-started/quick-start.md

 See [themes.gohugo.io](https://themes.gohugo.io/) for a list of themes to consider.
 This quickstart uses the beautiful [Ananke theme](https://themes.gohugo.io/gohugo-theme-ananke/).

-First, download the theme from GitHub and add it to your site's `theme` directory:
+First, download the theme from GitHub and add it to your site's `themes` directory:

 ```bash
 cd quickstart